celiason/museum-visitor-model/README.md

 ## Overview

 This project looks at visitor data and social media timelines to predict lags/changes in visitor rates.
 Below is a plot showing changes in the number of visitors over time.
 The drops to zero that become more common in 2018-2019 are cases where the museum is closed (more on that below).
 On average, there were 1125 visitors per day from Apr 2015 - Feb 2019, the extent of the dataset.
+Among full years, the greatest number of visitors came to the museum in 2018 (416k) and the fewest came in 2016 (346k).

 ![](figs/visitors_bristol.png)